SpongePowered/SpongeDocs/source/plugin/text/text.rst

 .. code-block:: java

-    Text colorAndStyleText = Texts.of(TextColors.RED, TextStyles.ITALIC, "Shortcuts for the win!");
+    Text colorAndStyleText = Text.of(TextColors.RED, TextStyles.ITALIC, "Shortcuts for the win!");

 .. _text-actions: